wellness day sessions for adults

 “Katie was extremely well-informed, gave a very clear talk and then bespoke advice, and I felt every issue raised in the session was dealt with fully.
 Very impressed.”

-Mark, Red Bull
+People Business Partner, Red Bull

 “Overall I think the session was extremely valuable as sorting sleep patterns out is a life changing thing and definitely improves productivity as well.”